-Whether you’re looking for industry insight, a quick laugh or a gritty interview with your favorite author, blogs dominate the web with must-have resources for writers.
-These five blogs keep my ideas fresh and my head in the zone, especially when I need a writer’s pick-me-up.
+Whether you’re looking for industry insight, a quick laugh or a gritty interview with your favorite author, blogs dominate the web with must-have resources for authors.
+These five blogs for writers keep my ideas fresh and my head in the zone, especially when I need a pick-me-up.

 A team of 11 accomplished novelists and industry professionals navigate the writing world through enlightening personal essays, interviews and tips for aspiring writers.
 Recent topics have included ways to avoid the “rabbit hole of research,” and how to “retrofit” the “spine” of your novel during revision.
 The site is also stocked with three years of archives for hours of reading pleasure.